Nydia Ledesma's Action Planning Template

 -What does the data show?

--Record noticeable trends and correlations according to data
+-Record noticeable trends and correlations according to

 -Create charts and graphs of data findings

--Share results with field supervisor, administration then staff and make modifications and recommendations
+-Share results with field supervisor, administration then

 -Nydia Ledesma